-As the literature review illustrate most scholarly concerning autism organizations classify these organization according to one of four dimensions: the “low or high functioning” axis which is specific to autism (Raz et al., 2018), the for autistics in oppose to of autistic axis and the MMD in oppose to the social model of disability (SMD) axis which relate to disability organizations more broadly (Hutchison et al., 2007), and the role of the organization as an advocacy organization or as services provider which relate more broadly to the non-profit organization literature (Onyx, Dalton, Melville, Casey, & Banks, 2008).
-These classifications are important to understand who the autism organizations represent and what are their agenda.
-Similarly to Raz and colleagues (2018) and Rimon-Zarfaty and colleagues (2020), who analyzed Alut position on these axes, as the literature review briefly present, my qualitative analysis demonstrated that despite proclaiming representation of the entire autistic population in Israel in practice Alut as an organization for autistics that provide services relevant mostly to “low-functioning” autistics from a MMD approach advocate only for limited section of the community.
+As the literature review illustrates, most scholarship concerning autism organizations classify these organization according to one of four dimensions: the “low or high functioning” axis, which is specific to autism (Raz et al., 2018); the for vs. of autistic people axis; the medical model of disability vs. the social model of disability (SMD) axis, which relates to disability organizations more broadly (Hutchison et al., 2007); and the role of the organization as an advocacy organization or as a service provider,which relates more broadly to the non-profit organization literature (Onyx et al., 2008).
+These classifications are important for clarifying whom the autism organizations represent and what their agendas are.
+As was briefly presented in the literature review, consistent with Raz et al. (2018) and Rimon-Zarfaty et al. (2020), who analyzed Alut’s position on these axes, my qualitative analysis demonstrated that, despite claiming to represent the entire autistic population in Israel, in practice, Alut, is an organization for autistic people that provides services relevant mostly to “low-functioning” autistic people from an MMD approach and advocates only for limited section of the community.

-To highlight the profound discrepancy between Alut’s representation claims and their actual representation, and as the following sections concerning Alut’s operation in the autism policy field, it is crucial to explore not only Alut’s claims of representation but also how they were perceived in the political arena.
-My archival research illustrates officials up until recently conceived Alut as the sole representative of all autistics.
-For example, in a letter written by Gabi Barbash, the MoH director general in 1996 on allowing Alut to operate an hostel in a new facility he states: “The second NGO [the first mentioned was a local NGO] is a national NGO – Alut […] there is only one NGO that operates residential facilities for autistic children and adults, Alut, is it not so?
+To highlight the profound discrepancy between Alut’s representation claims and their actual operation in the autism policy field, it is crucial to explore not only Alut’s claims of representation, but also how they were perceived in the political arena.
+My archival research illustrates that, until recently, officials conceived of Alut as the sole representative of all autistic people.
+For example, in a letter written by Gabi Barbash, the MoH Director General in 1996 on allowing Alut to operate a hostel in a new facility he writes: “The second NGO [the first mentioned was a local NGO] is a national NGO – Alut […] there is only one NGO that operates residential facilities for autistic children and adults, Alut, is it not so?”
 (Barbash, 1996).
-While in the mid 1990’s Alut was virtually the only organization operating in the autism policy field, the organization status had maintained for decades later.
-In 2015 parliament discussion that dealt with the Rehabilitation, Advancement, and Inclusion of people with autism in the community Bill which was drafted by Alut without the other organizations, the parliament representative which promoted the law Orly Levi-Abekasis stated: “the original law proposal was in fact written with the autistics and got the consent of most autistics or parent of autistics” (Early Hearing 3 Bill proposal rehabilitation, advancement, and inclusion of people with autism in the community, 2015).
-Assuming the Knesset member was speaking in good faith, her opinion reflects the widespread assumption among policy makers and the public that Alut is the representative of all the autistics in Israel.
+While in the mid-1990s, Alut was virtually the only organization operating in the autism policy field, the organization’s leading status was maintained for decades, even after other organizations became active in the field.
+In a 2015 legislative discussion dealing with the Rehabilitation, Advancement, and Inclusion of People with Autism in the Community Bill, which was drafted by Alut without input from other organizations, the Knesset representative who promoted the law, Orly Levi-Abekasis, stated: “the original law proposal was in fact written with the autistic people and got the consent of most autistic people or parents of autistic people” (Early Hearing 3, bill proposal, Rehabilitation, Advancement, and Inclusion of People with Autism in the Community, 2015).
+Assuming the accuracy of her remarks, Levi-Abekasis’s opinion reflects the widespread assumption among policy makers and the public that Alut is the representative of all autistic people in Israel.

 However, this assumption could not be further from the truth.
-Ronen Gil, an autistic advocate, who was also involved in the autism policy field in recent years described in his interview the importance to distinguish between organization of and for autistics when he discussed the pitfalls, he recognizes in Alut:
+In his interview, Ronen Gil, an autistic individual and autism advocate, who has also been involved in the autism policy field in recent years, describes the importance of distinguishing between an organization of and an organization for autistic people, a dilemma he recognizes in Alut:

-Alut tries to present as if the interest of the organization is the interest of the autistics themselves, there is not even one member in Alut that identifies himself or herself as autistics, ok?
-They are all parents […] they intentionally create this confusion all the time […] presenting their interests as parents of autistics as the interests of the autistic themselves (Ronen Gil, autistic advocate)
+Alut tries to present itself as if the interests of the organization are the interests of autistic people themselves, there is not even one member in Alut that identifies as autistic, ok?
+They are all parents […] they intentionally create this confusion all the time […] presenting their interests as parents of autistic people as the interests of the autistic people themselves (Ronen Gil, autism advocate).